hngts/idena-linux-remote-node-control/README.md

 - **`192.168.0.150`** as Client machine's example IP

 - '**`$`**' (without singlequotes) before `command` indicates user \*(and NOT) root shell.

-And Two word combo's are:

-    $ idna status       # tells the node status
-    $ idna start        # starts the node - if not already running. *(the status will tell)
-    $ idna stop         # kills (stops) the node and all it's child processes.

-    # Anything other than this will mimic friendly error-alike message.

-**Note:**
-  It doesn't need to be  - `idna` -  It can be anything readable. :)

 ### Assumptions/cosiderations